Vitamin C (Ascorbic Acid)

 - ^ Hulse JD, Ellis SR, Henderson LM.
 Carnitine biosynthesis. beta-Hydroxylation of trimethyllysine by an alpha-ketoglutarate-dependent mitochondrial dioxygenase.
 J Biol Chem.
 (1978)

 - ^ ab Rush RA, Geffen LB.
-Dopamine beta-hydroxylase in health and disease.
+Dopamine beta-hydroxylase in health and condition.
 Crit Rev Clin Lab Sci.
 (1980)

 - ^ ab Cameron E, Pauling L. Ascorbic acid and the glycosaminoglycans.
-An orthomolecular approach to cancer and other diseases.
+An orthomolecular approach to cancer and other conditions.
 Oncology.
 (1973)

 - ^ Nishikimi M, Yagi K. Molecular basis for the deficiency in humans of gulonolactone oxidase, a key enzyme for ascorbic acid biosynthesis.
 Am J Clin Nutr.
 (1991)